aspose-total/Aspose.Total-Products/total/en/cpp/conversion/json-to-docm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert JSON Format to DOCM via C++" h2="Parse JSON to DOCM within C++ applications without using Microsoft<sup>&reg;</sup> Word" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+JSON (JavaScript Object Notation) is a lightweight data-interchange format that is used to store and exchange data.
+It is a text-based format and is easy for humans to read and write.
+It is also easy for machines to parse and generate.
+DOCM is a Microsoft Word Open XML Macro-Enabled Document file.
+It is a document format that is used to store text, images, macros, and other data.
+It is a popular format for creating documents that contain macros.

+<h2>How Aspose.Total helps for json to docm conversion</h2>
-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can parse JSON to DOCM within your C++ applications in two simple steps.
-Firstly, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can export JSON to PDF.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cppp/), you can convert PDF to DOCM.
+Aspose.Total for C++ is a suite of components that enables developers to create, manipulate, and convert documents within their C++ applications.
+It includes components for Excel, Words, and other file formats.
+With Aspose.Total for C++, you can easily parse JSON to DOCM within your C++ applications in two simple steps.
+Firstly, by using Aspose.Cells for C++, you can export JSON to PDF.
+After that, by using Aspose.Words for C++, you can convert PDF to DOCM.
+Aspose.Total for C++ is a powerful suite of components that makes it easy to create, manipulate, and convert documents within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}